Differentiable graph neural network simulator for forward and inverse modeling of multi-layered slope system with multiple material properties: Acknowledgment

 \section{Acknowledgment}

 This study was funded by the TAILENG foundation.
-Any opinions, findings, conclusions, or recommendations expressed in this study are those of the author(s) .
-We also thank the Texas Advanced Computing Center (TACC) at The University of Texas at Austin for providing Frontera and Lonestar6 HPC resources to support GNS training (https://www.tacc.utexas.edu).
+Any opinions, findings, conclusions, or recommendations expressed in this study are those of the author(s).
+We also thank the Texas Advanced Computing Center (TACC) at The University of Texas at Austin for providing Frontera and Lonestar6 HPC resources to support the GNS training (https://www.tacc.utexas.edu).
+This work was also supported by the InnoCORE program of the Ministry of Science and ICT (N10250154).